deco-sites/www/docs/concepts/section/en.md

 by business users through the admin of the [deco.cx.](deco.cx "deco.cx") Sections are available in the following locations:

-- **Workbench:** Allows developers to configure the properties of sections and automatically see the generated UI.
+- **Library:** Allows developers to configure the properties of sections and automatically see the generated UI.
 - **Pages:** Allows sections to be added to pages on the site, too being configured as desired.